 We will wash hands and review social distancing daily.
 Once we are "in the groove" this process will go quickly but safely so we can learn and have fun at camp!

 How and when will we be having lunch?

 We are asking that you bring a small blanket or towel to sit upon for lunch that will be "your personal space."
-We will either be outside or in their extremely large front lobby area.
-After lunch, everyone will put their masks and shields back on, use the restroom/wash hands and return for the afternoon session.
-While the children are eating lunch, Yvonne will be cleaning the activity space for the afternoon session.
-We will also have a wellness check at lunch with the same procedures and protocols.
+We will be having lunch in either the lobby, hallway or our rooms this summer.
+After lunch, everyone will put their masks back on, use the restroom/wash hands and return for the afternoon session.
+We will also have a wellness check at lunchtime.

 Are we having sets, lights and costumes?